scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

 # Prepare bastion tool - Install Kubernetes CLI and Helm

-The goal is to install Kubernetes CLI, Helm dependency on the bastion.
+This document explains how to install Kubernetes CLI, kubectl, and Helm on the bastion.

 ## Prepare Ansible configuration